sparkfun/SparkFun_RTK_Firmware/docs/correction_sources.md

 ![PointPerfacet Coverage Map](img/Corrections/SparkFun_RTK_Facet_L-Band_Coverage_Area.jpg)

 PointPerfect is a correction service run by u-blox.
-The service runs about $44 per month and covers the contiguous USA and Europe.
+The service runs about $44 per month and covers the contiguous USA.
 Unfortunately, it does not have NTRIP access at the time of writing.
 Instead, they use an API and encrypted packets in a format called SPARTN.
 SparkFun uses the PointPerfect service to provide satellite-based corrections to the [RTK Facet L-Band](https://www.sparkfun.com/products/20000).
 This service works very well for the RTK Facet L-Band, but because no 3rd party GIS software is known to exist that can communicate with PointPerfect, we don't currently recommend using PointPerfect with SW Maps, Lefebure, Field Genius, SurvPC, Survey Master, etc.

 ## Government Provided Corrections